-“For starters, we’re seeing definite moves toward recovering brake energy on commercial vehicles,” Bennett says.
+“We’re seeing definite moves toward recovering brake energy on commercial vehicles,” says John Bennett, chief technology officer of Meritor.
 “And I think what we’re seeing is a move away from foundational brakes — which you obviously want to limit use of on an electric vehicle.
-Sometimes you have to.
-But the preference is to have the vehicle’s kinetic energy captured and used or stored.
+The preference is to have the vehicle’s kinetic energy captured and used or stored.
 So, in time, I think we’ll see a sort of natural optimization of brake systems which largely mirror electric truck duty cycles.”

 EBS: The Ultimate Goal

 As cutting-edge as all this may sound to North American ears, Beyer is quick to point out that EBS has been the standard brake spec in Europe for more than 20 years, making the technology a logical next step as the base system for North American commercial vehicle braking systems.

 He says Bendix is currently working on electronic brake and steering integration systems that could be the answer to the redundancy riddle facing engineers.